HorizonEmuTeam/Horizon-Emu/README.md

 * `Minimum Required Android Version:` Android 9.

 * `Minimum GPU and CPU:`
-Adreno 610, and any that supports turnip.
+Adreno 610, and any that supports Turnip.
 CPU with aarch64.

 * `Root:`
 Root is not required.